blue-luke/battle-club/battle_exercise/README.md

 So I can play a defensively if I am close to losing
 I want to be able to defend myself for one turn

---- Above this line means completed ---

 As a Player,
+So I can better enjoy a game of Battle,
+I want to make an attack that has a chance of sending my Opponent to Sleep (Opponent definitely misses next turn)

+As a Player,
 So I can enjoy a game of Battle with more variety,
 I want to choose from a range of attacks I could make

-As a Player,
-So I can better enjoy a game of Battle,
-I want some of my attacks to Paralyse an opponent (chance of losing their next attack)
+--- Above this line means completed ---

 As a lonely Player,
 So I can keep my Battle skills up to scratch
 I want to play a Computerised opponent

-As a Player,
-So I can better enjoy a game of Battle,
-I want one of my attacks to have a chance of Poisoning my Opponent (Opponent takes a small random amount of damage at the beginning of their turn)

-As a Player,
-So I can better enjoy a game of Battle,
-I want to make an attack that has a chance of sending my Opponent to Sleep (Opponent definitely misses next turn)

-As a Player,
-So I can extend my joyous experience of Battle,
-I want to have an attack that heals some of my Hit Points

 As a Player,
 So I can enjoy my game of Battle,